 $configurator->setDebugMode(false); $configurator->enableTracy(__DIR__ . '/../log'); After refreshing the web page, the red-screen page will be replaced with the user-friendly message: Now, look into the log/ directory.
 You can find the error log there (in exception.log file) and also the page with the error message (saved in an HTML file with a name starting with

 // $configurator->setDebugMode(false); again.
-Tracy automatically enables debug mode on localhost environment and disables it elsewhere.
+Tracy automatically enables development mode on localhost environment and disables it elsewhere.